devscanr/resume-checklist/README.md

 - Brief description / summary
 - Technical stack, up to 7 main technologies
 - Work experience
-- Work permits – depending on the situation
+- Work permits – situational
-- Readiness for relocation – optional
+- Readiness for relocation – situational
-- Knowledge of languages ​​– depending on the situation
+- Knowledge of languages ​​– situational
-- List of main hard and soft skills
 - Education

 It is not recommended to exceed 1-2 pages for juniors and 2-3 pages for senior specialists.
 If it